GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 deploy co-simulations in an HPC environment.
 Merlin has the ability to interface with both FLUX and SLURM workload managers that are installed on HPC machines.
-Merlin will handle the request for allocation and job and task distribution amongst the nodes.
+Merlin will handle the request for resource allocation, and take care of job and task distribution amongst the nodes.
 Users will not need to know how to use SLURM or FLUX because Merlin will handle all resource allocation calls to the workload manager, the user will only need to provide the number of nodes they need for their study.